cortexrd/Knack-Toolkit-Library/README.md

 additional setup.
 See the [User Filters setup procedure](#user-filters-1).

+Each active filter will not only remember its filter parameters, but also the column selected for sorting, the sort order, and the searched text.
+You can rename and delete buttons at will, and you can also drag and drop the buttons to re-order them at your convenience.
 The button colors will have matching variations based on the app\'s theme.
-You can also drag and drop the buttons to re-order them at your convenience.
+Each scene remembers the last active filter when you go back to it.

 The User Filters feature is enabled by default, but you can disable it by setting the userFilters flag to false in the ktl.core.setCfg